MarioWork/ATM_OOP/README.md

 # ATM_OOP
 Console .NET app using C#.
-  The project uses OOP concepts to create a simple project that mimics an ATM machinne software, all of the data is written and read from a Json file.
+  The project uses OOP concepts to create a simple project that mimics an ATM machine software, all of the data is written and read from a Json file.